|Asset||Lynn Lake (MacLellan)|

 The Lynn Lake gold project is a feasibility-stage gold project in a past-producing gold camp.
 It consists of five near surface deposits and has significant existing infrastructure.
 Its two primary deposits are MacLellan and Gordon, which were the subject of a positive feasibility study published on January 25, 2018.

 The study outlined average annual production of 143,000 ounces over a 10-year mine life at mine-site all-in sustaining costs of US$745 per ounce.
 The Environmental Impact Study was submitted in May 2020 to satisfy federal and provincial environmental assessment requirements.
-According to Alamos, the permitting process is expected to take approximately two years followed by two years of construction with a construction decision planned for 2022.
+According to Alamos, the permitting process is expected to take approximately two years followed by two years of construction; with a construction decision in 2022 and first production in 2025.

 The royalty covers part of the MacLellan deposit, which is forecast to produce 947,000 ounces of gold and 2,578,000 ounces of silver over the proposed 10-year mine life.